Нажмите здесь, чтобы прочитать этот текст на русском…

 - Claims made by Archpriest Andrew in circulated correspondence, that his attempted departure from the Church of his obedience to another hierarch was done ‘with a Patriarchal blessing’, has been denied directly by the Patriarch’s office in written correspondence of this week, in which it is confirmed that His Holiness not only gave no such blessing, but knew nothing of Fr Andrew’s actions or intentions.
 The same correspondence reiterates that the position of the Moscow Patriarchate, with which we in the ROCOR and this Diocese are in the closest relationship and constant co-labours, is entirely in support of the canonical position of the Church Abroad in this matter.
 Efforts to portray this act of personal rebellion as if it were done in support of unity, or in the name of faithfulness to the Patriarch or Patriarchate, are entirely disingenuous and rejected by the Patriarchate directly.

 We therefore implore the faithful to remain in tranquility of spirit during this difficult period for those in Colchester, and continue to pray for the repentance of the clergymen involved in this anti-canonical and anti-Church action.
 Further responses to their individual situations will be addressed within the normal structures of the Church Abroad; and matters relating to grave questions about the actions of the local cleric of the Paris Archdiocese of the UK, as well as the Archdiocese itself, in this matter, shall now be examined at appropriate levels.
+(UPDATE 11 FEBRUARY 2022: The former claims of the Paris Archdiocese to have ‘received’ these clergymen and any parishes have now been renounced by the Archdiocese and the documents promulgating those claims formally annulled by Archdiocesan Decree DEC2022-008.)
 During this period, we encourage all our pious faithful to ignore the propaganda and misinformation in circulation on the Internet about this matter; if any questions arise, all are welcomed to contact the Chancellery or Diocesan Bishop directly for clarification.

 We know that these entirely unwanted trials most directly affect the faithful in Colchester itself and we are already taking steps to ensure you are pastorally cared for.
 Those individuals and families concerned by how the present circumstances directly affect their Church life, since reception of any sacraments by suspended clergymen is completely impossible, are encouraged to join those already contacting the Chancellery and/or the Diocesan Bishop directly, so that the measures to care for you can be explained.
 Be faithful and be strong, and the Lord God will bless you!